 Step 5: Create and use a time series table

-After you create a time series table, you can perform operations on the table or on the data in the table.
+After you create a time series table, you can select the time series table as the table to use.
+Then, you can manage the table or data in the table.

 1. Run the following command to create a time series table named mytable: